swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-deploy-and-access-the-model-on-kubernetes-with-mlem.md

 === ":simple-googlecloud: Google Cloud"

-    To streamline the deployment process on the Kubernetes server, we will utilize Google Artifact Registry for the ML model registry, capitalizing on Google Kubernetes Engine's ability to directly pull images from Docker repositories.
+    To streamline the deployment process on the Kubernetes server, you will utilize Google Artifact Registry for the ML model registry, capitalizing on Google Kubernetes Engine's ability to directly pull images from Docker repositories.